Gili Cohen: Judo career

-In 2021, she won the silver medal in her event at the Tel Aviv Grand Slam. later that year, Cohen won a bronze medal in her event at the Antalya Grand Slam.
+Cohen won the silver medal in her event at the 2021 Tel Aviv Grand Slam. later that year, Cohen won a bronze medal in her event at the 2021 Antalya Grand Slam.

 After a long contest with Gefen Primo, Cohen was chosen to represent Israel at the 2020 Summer Olympics in the women's 52 kg weight category.In her first match, Cohen beat Turkmenistan's Gülbadam Babamuratowa by ippon.
 At the round of 16, She lost to Belgian two-time European champion Charline Van Snick, ending her part in the individual competition.